 12. Plaintiff Donald J. Trump is the 45th President of the United States.
 He is a member of the Republican Party.
 President Trump brings this suit in his individual capacity as a private citizen.

 13. Defendant Committee on Ways and Means is a standing committee of the United States House of Representatives.
-Representative Richard Neal (D-Massachusetts) is its chair.
 Both the House and the Committee are currently controlled by the Democratic Party.